North-Sea-Transition-Authority/digital-notification-library/README.md

 their email address.
 After verification, they will be taken to a page to download the file, this file will only be retained by GOVUK Notify for 6 months by default.

 ##### Notify file attachment restrictions
-There is a file size limit of 2MB and file name length limit of 100 characters.
+There is a file size limit of 2MB, file name length limit of 100 characters and a file extension from the appproved GOVUK Notify list.
 There should be validation in place on the consumer to ensure that only valid files are passed through to the library to be attached to emails.
 As the consumer, you can call the `isFileAttachable` method which will carry out checks on the file that you would like to attach.
 To see the full list of GOVUK Notify sending file error codes, see [here](https://docs.notifications.service.gov.uk/java.html#send-a-file-by-email-error-codes)
 If the file does breach any of the restrictions from GOVUK Notify, there will be an error thrown that the consumer will need to handle.